precice/community-training/fsi-workflow/01_solidMesh/tasks.md

 ![FreeCAD: Create a new body from the Part design workbench](./images/PD_new.png)

-- You can now see a new body as part of the `Wing` model:
+- In the `Model` tab, you can now see a new body as part of the `Wing` model:

 ![FreeCAD: Create a body](./images/PD_body.png)